-CHICAGO — This edition of New Convenience-Store Roundup features new c-store openings, closings and more for May 2019.
+CHICAGO — This edition of New Convenience-Store Roundup features new c-store openings, closings and more that took place in May 2020.

-- Click here for new c-store roundups from previous months, along with other grand-opening and new-store coverage.
-And click here for coverage of convenience-industry M&A activity.
+- Click here for new c-store roundups from previous months, along with other grand opening and new-store coverage.
+And click here for coverage of convenience industry mergers-and-acquisitions activity.

 Many of the stores listed here are owned by independent operators, while others belong to major chains.
-Many are part of CSP’s Top 202 list of c-store chains by size (and see the Top 40 update).
+Many are part of CSP’s Top 202 list of c-store chains by size.
 Some of the owners and operators are new entrepreneurs, and some are industry veterans.

 Unless otherwise mentioned, the new locations offer the food, snacks, beverages, tobacco, merchandise, services and amenities found in most c-stores.
 Most offer fuel.